googleprojectzero/fuzzilli/Docs/HowFuzzilliWorks.md

     return v8;
 }
 for (let v9 = 0; v9 < 100; v9++) {
-    f6("foo", 42 * 1337);
+    f4("foo", 42 * 1337);
 }
 ```

 The subsequent mutations may then change the generated program in all sorts of interesting (and less interesting) ways.

 ### Code Generation + Mutations: The HybridEngine
 The HybridEngine combines the code generation engine with the existing mutators.
 For that, it first selects a random ProgramTemplate, then generates a program from it, using the code generation engine as discussed previously.
-If the generated program is valid, it is further mutated a few times, using the algorithm that is also used by the Mutationengine.
+If the generated program is valid, it is further mutated a few times, using the algorithm that is also used by the MutationEngine.

-The high-level algorithm used by the hybrid engine is summarized by the image below.
+The high-level algorithm used by the HybridEngine is summarized by the image below.

 ![Hybrid Fuzzing Algorithm](images/hybrid_engine.png)